ministryofjustice/find-moj-data/README.md

 We have enabled feature switches in `find-moj-data`.
 These have been enabled using a package called [django-waffle](https://github.com/jazzband/django-waffle).

-Switches can be managed via the [cli](https://waffle.readthedocs.io/en/stable/usage/cli.html#usage-cli) or via the [django admin page](https://docs.djangoproject.com/en/dev/ref/contrib/admin/)
+Switches can be managed via the [cli](https://waffle.readthedocs.io/en/stable/usage/cli.html#usage-cli) or via the [django admin page](https://docs.djangoproject.com/en/dev/ref/contrib/admin/).

+Our switches are created via the cli; the commands can be seen in the Dockerfile.

 Current swicthes and default settings: